 and self-reported pro-environmental behaviours in the private and public sphere.
-Participants were sourced via online snowball sampling through my personal social media and through Facebook groups with an interest in environmentalism and sustainability.
+Participants were sourced via online snowball sampling through my media personal social and through Facebook groups with an interest in environmentalism and sustainability.
 The survey sample size was 304 people, a large proportion of whom were collegeeducated [87,5%], women [76,3%] and ranging in age from 18 to more than 65 years old.
-Multiple linear regressions were run to analyze the effect that moral competence, stage of moral reasoning development, environmental identity and spiritual intelligence had on self-reported pro-environmental behaviours in the private and public sphere and also on how moral competence, stage of moral reasoning development and spiritual intelligence influence environmental identity.
+Multiple linear regressions were run to analyze the effect that moral competence, stage of moral reasoning development, environmental identity and spiritual intelligence had on self-reported behaviours pro-environmental private and public sphere and also on how competence, stage of moral moral development reasoning and spiritual intelligence influence environmental identity.
 The most significant findings are reported below.

-Environmental identity was the only variable in this study that significantly predicted both private-sphere and publicsphere pro-environmental behaviours and accounted for 28% and 33% of the variability in each of the respective behaviours.
-Environmental identity associated with feelings of closeness (Olivos & Aragonés, 2011) with nature and relatedness to nature (Balundė et al., 2019).
+Environmental identity was the variable in this study that significantly predicted both private-sphere and publicsphere pro-environmental behaviours and accounted for 28% and 33% of the variability in each of the respective behaviours.
+Environmental identity associated with feelings of closeness (Olivos & Aragonés, 2011) with nature and relatedness to nature (Balundé et al., 2019).
 Environmental problems that are more relevant to an individual's sense of self can attract more attention, arouse more emotion and connect more to other aspects of their lives and behaviours (Clayton, 2003).
-Therefore, in individuals with higher levels of environmental identity, environmentally unethical unsustainable activities may cause them to become more emotive, and these individuals may be more sensitive to and more aware of environmentally unethical or unsustainable activities in their daily lives.
+Therefore, in individuals with higher levels of environmental environmentally unethical identity, unsustainable activities may cause them to become more emotive, and these individuals may be more sensitive to and more aware of environmentally unethical or unsustainable activities in their daily lives.
 More personally significant issues move the individual to mitigate the perceived environmental threats or to reduce their role in environmental damage (Clayton, 2003).